szheng3/recommendation-system/ItemFeatures/README.md

     tf.multiply(tf.subtract(1.0, self.lambda_values_expanded), self.phi_prime)
 )
 ```
-Overall, this implementation allows us to combine the strengths of SNQN models and item features to improve our results.
+Overall, this implementation allows us to combine the strengths of SNQN models and item features.

 ## Instructions for Running the Code